Questions and Answers will be updated each Friday, or more frequently if necessary. Please check back.

 A: Yes, submit the components of monitoring indicating the overall rating from the agency.

-Q: It was stated during the training that this program is the payer of last resort and if people have AHCCCS coverage, they must bill them prior to the U.S. courts program.
+Q: It was stated during in prior training that this program is the payer of last resort and if people have AHCCCS coverage, they must bill them prior to the U.S. courts program.
 AHCCCS utilizes a prior authorization process for residential treatment services.
 If those with AHCCCS are denied in the prior-authorization process, is that when we are able to bill the U.S. Court program, directly.

 A: If those with AHCCCS are denied in the prior-authorization process, then yes, the Court is then billed directly.
+Vendor is to communicate with the assigned officer, and we can terminate 45 funding should other insurance cover for the same time period(s).

 Q: Is it common for those being referred through your program to have AHCCCS or will most of your referrals be billed to the U.S. Courts program?